stoolball-england/stoolball-org-uk/Documentation/DataModel.md

 ## Tournaments

-A `Tournament` shares a lot of properties with a `Match` (it happens at a `MatchLocation` at a specific date and time), but it usually involves more than two `Teams` and it is a container for other `Matches`, which have a type of `TournamentMatch`.
+A `Tournament` happens at a `MatchLocation` at a specific date and time, involves more than two `Teams` and is a container for several `Matches`.

-`Tournaments` are managed in the same database table as `Matches` because it makes it easy to include both in listings, which is almost always wanted.

 ## Competitions